livekit/livekit-docs/docs/guides/deploy/benchmark.md

 ## Measuring performance

-LiveKit can scale to many simulteneous rooms via scaling horizontally, but each room must fit within a single node.
+LiveKit can scale to many simulteneous rooms by running a distributed setup across multiple nodes.
+However, each room must fit within a single node.
 For this reason, benchmarks below will be focused on stressing the number of concurrent users in a room.

 With WebRTC SFUs, the main proxy for how much work the server is doing is total fowarded bitrate.